-Communication Manager provides security features for detecting potential breaches, taking measures to protect the system, and notification and tracking activities.
+Communication Manager provides security features to detect potential breaches, take measures to protect the system, track activities, and for notification.
 It also provides real-time media encryption for environments where enhanced voice privacy over a LAN or WAN is required.